 Credit Card and Line of Credit Overdraft Protection

-Some credit card issuers treat these overdraft payments as a cash advance.
+Some credit card issuers treat overdraft payments as a cash advance.
 This makes the overdraft protection more expensive because cash advances often have higher interest rates, no grace period, and a cash advance fee.
-You could end up paying just as much, and possibly more, on the cash advance as you would have paid in overdraft fees.
+Over time, you could end up paying just as much, and possibly more, on the cash advance as you would have paid in overdraft fees.

-When your overdraft is connected to a line of credit, you risk paying fees on the overdraft if you don't pay the balance before the grace period runs out - if there is a grace period.
+When your overdraft is connected to a line of credit, you risk paying fees on the overdraft if you don't pay the balance before the grace period runs out (if there is a grace period).
 If you already have a balance on your line of credit, the overdraft would just be added to your current balance.

-If you don't have enough available credit, you might be charged an overdraft fee anyway.
+If you don't have enough available credit on your credit card or line of credit, your credit card issuer may decline the transaction.
+You might be charged an overdraft fee anyway.

 Impact To Your Credit

-The overdraft protection is meant to protect you from the problems that stem from not having enough money in your checking account.
+Overdraft protection is meant to protect you from the problems that stem from not having enough money in your checking account.
 However, if you can't afford to clear up the overdraft, you could suffer worse consequences.
 For example, if your account overdrafts to your credit card and you later miss your credit card payment or default on the credit card, your credit score will be damaged.

 Optional Overdraft Protection

-Opting-in to overdraft fees means your bank will process transactions that are greater than your checking account balance and you’ll be charged an overdraft fee.
+Opting-in to overdraft fees means your bank will process transactions when you don't have enough funds to cover them and you’ll be charged an overdraft fee for that courtesy.